bcgov/family-law-act-app/docker/README.md

 All application services are exposed to the host so they may be easily accessed individually for development and testing purposes.

+## Benefits

+The benefits to using this approach are;
+* Ease of getting the project up and running on your local system.
+* Builds the images using the source code from your local working copy.
+This allows you to test your changes without having to commit code it a branch.
+* Fewer moving parts for developers to have to content with when developing locally; when compared with the OpenShift approach.
+* Greater control.
+You have greater control over which containers (services) are started up and how they are wired together.
+For example, you could spin up an instance of just the client application and wire it to your Visual Studio development instance of the REST API, making it easy to test the effects of your API development on the client application.

 ## Prerequisites

 * Docker and Docker Compose
   * Install and configure Docker and Docker Compose on your system.
 The recommended approach is to use either [Homebrew](https://brew.sh/) (MAC) or [Chocolatey](https://chocolatey.org/) (Windows) to install Docker (which includes Docker Compose).
 * The S2I CLI
   * Download and install the S2I CLI tool; [source-to-image](https://github.com/openshift/source-to-image)
-  * Make sure it is avaialble on your `PATH`.
+  * Make sure it is available on your `PATH`.
 The `manage.sh` will look for the `s2i` executable on your `PATH`.
 If it is not found you will get a message asking you to download and set it on your `PATH`.
 * If you are working on Windows, use Git Bash (or equivalent shell) to run the scripts.
 * Fork and clone a local working copy of the project source code.
+* Open a command/shell window to the project's `./docker` folder.

 ## Management Script